edertone/TurboCommons/README.md

 ### What does it do?
 This library tries to cover the following development areas:
-- Data manipulation: Strings, Arrays, Objects, XML, CSV, ...
+- Data manipulation: Strings, Arrays, HashMaps, Objects, XML, CSV, ...
 - Full standard ISO 8601 date/time values and timezone manipulation
 - Conversion and serialization / de-serialization of complex data structures
 - Pictures manipulation and transformation